 Weigh out 200 mg of your unknown (contains an organic acid HA and a neutral compound N) and place it along with a spin-vane into a 5 mL conical reaction vial.
-Add 2 mL of dichloromethane and stir to dissolve the solid.
+Add 2 mL of diethylether (ether) and stir to dissolve the solid.
 Next, add 1 mL of 5% aqueous sodium hydroxide.
 Stir the mixture rapidly for 1-2 min to affect the acid/base reaction and subsequent extraction of A- into the aqueous layer.
 Stop stirring and allow the two layers to separate.
-Use a pipet to carefully draw off the upper aqueous layer.
+Use a pipet to carefully draw off the lower aqueous layer.
 Eject this solution from the pipet into a small beaker.
-Be careful not to remove any of the lower dichloromethane layer.
+Be careful not to remove any of the upper ether layer.
+It is okay if you leave a small bit of aqeous layer behind.
 Next, add a second 1 mL portion of 5% aqueous sodium hydroxide to the conical vial and repeat the extraction process.
-After the extraction, again pipet off the upper aqueous layer and combine it with the aqueous extracts in the beaker.
+After the extraction, again pipet out the lower aqueous layer and combine it with the aqueous extracts in the beaker.
 (Figure 7)